rw3iss/BetterPhpMigrations/README.md

 Better PHP Migrations
 =====================

-I've taken some parts of other migrations frameworks, and put together a very simple, small, versatile, and easy to use framework which runs on PHP and MySQL
+I've taken some parts of other migrations frameworks, and put together a very simple, small, versatile, and easy to use framework which runs on PHP and MySQL.

 How to use: